Party for the Animals: Founding

 The PvdD's campaign focused on a cluster of settlements in South Holland: Leiden, Warmond, Voorschoten, Oegstgeest, Jacobswoude and Hillegom.
-Despite modest resources, the party secured several hundred members and operated on a total budget of €30,000—two-thirds of which came from hotelier Irene Visser.
+Despite modest resources, the party secured several hundred members and operated on a total budget of €30,000 – two-thirds of which came from hotelier Irene Visser.
 This was spent primarily on posters and flyers.
 However, an administrative error led to a significant setback: The PvdD's candidate list for Overijssel was submitted 40 minutes past the legal deadline, and although the documents had been faxed earlier, the Electoral Council and the Council of State both upheld the disqualification.
 As a result, the party was barred from competing in the province.
-Thieme criticized the ruling as excessively rigid and suggested that the presence of established parties within the Council of State might discourage political newcomers.
+Thieme criticised the ruling as excessively rigid and suggested that the presence of established parties within the Council of State might discourage political newcomers.

 When votes were counted, the PvdD came just short of winning a parliamentary seat.
 Initial projections by most major media outlets showed the party below the threshold, though a Radio 1 forecast briefly placed it at one seat.
-Ultimately, the party received 47,754 votes—just 518 votes below the threshold for parliamentary representation.
+Ultimately, the party received 47,754 votes – just 518 votes below the electoral threshold.
 This narrow margin raised questions about whether participation in Overijssel might have altered the result.
 Despite the disappointment, the party issued a statement expressing optimism, noting that such voter support was achieved with minimal resources, media exposure, and preparation.
 Party officials framed the outcome as evidence of latent public backing for a political movement grounded in animal liberation.
-While the PvdD missed entering parliament, it nonetheless outperformed Livable Netherlands (LN), which lost both its seats after securing just 38,856 votes.

-Although initially considered a testimonial party, a party which does not seek to gain political power but to testify its beliefs and thereby influence other parties, the party signaled its willingness to enter a coalition government in 2021.
-The party today is a part of the governing coalitions in the municipalities of Almere, Arnhem and Groningen.
+Although initially considered a testimonial party, a party which does not seek to gain political power but to testify its beliefs and thereby influence other parties, the party signalled its willingness to enter a coalition government in 2021.
+The party today is a part of the governing coalitions in the municipalities of Almere, Arnhem, and Groningen.